Integrated Degree Program

 Once accepted, you will take courses at both Chatham and the Heinz College during your senior year.

 In your Junior year at Chatham (end of sophomore year for teaching), you will formally apply to the graduate program of your choice.
 If accepted, you will begin to supplement some of your undergraduate courses with graduate level coursework during your Senior year.
-Regardless of which program you select, you will be able to earn both your bachelor's and master's degrees in as few as five years.

 If you have any questions, please reach out to an admissions counselor at 800-837-1290.